 Calibration

-Calibration is the first step in processing a dataset and lays the foundation for the following steps.
-Default settings are provided and are generally the best place to start.
+Calibration is the first step in processing a dataset and establishes the foundation for subsequent steps.
+The default settings are typically the best starting point.

 For more information: Calibration - PIX4Dmatic